ByteOtter/journey/content/posts/inklings/_index.md

 ---
-title: "The Inklings"
+title: "Welcome to my Inklings!"
 description: "Story scraps and scribbles from a sort-of hobby author"
 ---

-# Welcome to the Inklings!

 As you know, I am sort-of (posing as) an amateur author, and scribble some stories from time to time.